hkverma/litendb/README.md

 #### Apache Arrow

 Apache Arrow is in-memory representation of data formats.
-It can be used to read csv, json, parquet etc. TenDB will read from arrow API to create its own Tensor structure.
+It can be used to read csv, json, parquet etc. Liten will read from arrow API to create its own Tensor structure.

 Apache Arrow is a submodule within external_libs.

 Follow the following steps to build it.

 ```
-$ cd ${TENDB_ROOT_DIR}/cpp/external_libs
+$ cd ${LITEN_ROOT_DIR}/cpp/external_libs
 $ git submodule update --recursive
 $ cd arrow
 $ sudo ./build.sh [Debug|Release]